rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

   #...
 ```

-The common suggestion to "fix" this N+1 query is to use `includes` to eager load
+The common suggestion to fix this N+1 query is to use `includes` to eager load
 the author records.
 Now our N+1 query is reduced to two queries: one for all the
 posts and one for all the authors.